csc-training/csc-env-eff/_contributing/CONTRIBUTING.md

 ## For the impatient (note: this will differ for CSC Staff and non-staff)

-Once you've completed the steps above:
+Once you've joined the csc-training organization:

 * (Sign in to GitHub) and edit the content.
 * Scroll down to commit changes, create a new branch (don't push directly to master) and then make a pull request (PR).
 * Assign a reviewer or merge yourself if it's just a small thing.

+Users who are not a member of the csc-training organization should create pull requests from a fork of the repo.

 ## Making changes using pull requests